gus-var/gus-var/README.md

   width="80"
 />

-I’m a software engineering student 💻📚 building full-stack and systems-oriented projects ⚙️, from APIs and databases 🗄️ to deployment and automation 🚀.
-Currently learning 📖, experimenting 🧪, and improving my technical decision-making 🧠 through real projects 🔧.
+I’m a software engineering student 💻📚 building full-stack and systems-oriented projects, from APIs and databases🗄️ to deployment and automation 🚀.
+Currently learning 📖, experimenting 🧪, and improving my technical decision-making through real projects.

 ## Technologies